hust220/nsp/static/docs/install.md

         cd nsp-<VERSION>
         bash install.sh

-    The binary target named 'nsp' would be located in the '.install' directory.
+    The binary target named 'nsp' would be located in the '.build' directory.

     The user can change the installation path by editing the value of the TARGET variable in install.sh.